SB213wcsndm/AAE5303_Final_Qualitative_Report/README.md

 Googling in most part of the project, Gemini at the last part.

 ### Evidence
-ORB-SLAM3 completion in MacOS, with satisfactory accuracy.
+3D scene reconstruction completied in AMD CPU, with satisfactory losses reduction.

 ### What this shows
 Though it seemingly hard in first glance, but with Ai and personal hard work, it still could be solved.